This cream cheese smoked sausage pasta recipe is fast, uses everyday ingredients, and it's easy to make and comforting! Ready in about 30 minutes.

 - Salt & pepper to taste

 - Take the cream cheese out of the fridge at least an hour prior to starting the recipe or microwave it for 20-30 seconds so it's very soft.
-Boil a salted pot of water and cook it al dente according to package directions.
+Boil a salted pot of water and cook the pasta al dente according to package directions.

 - Meanwhile, add the oil and sausage slices to a skillet and cook for 4-5 minutes over medium-high heat.